MitchellGerdisch/kafka-play/README.md

 # Earthquake Data Pipeline Using Kafka and PostgresDB

-This is a small project that uses the [US Geological Service Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/#methods) to collect earthquake data and then push it into a kafka stream which is then consuconsumedplaced in a Postgres DB.
+This is a small project that uses the [US Geological Service Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/#methods) to collect earthquake data and then push it into a kafka stream which is then placed in a Postgres DB.

 ## Connector-Based or Consumer-Based
 This repo supports two methods of getting the data into the Postgres DB: